ChrisGe4/learn-ai/Building-Systems-with-the-ChatGPT-API.md

 `user` prompts

 Above is how chat format works.
 System message set the overall behavior.
+Can add more contrains to it, like "one sentence long"

+**Note**: token number embedded into the response.

+- supervised learning: get labeled data(1 month) -> train model on data(3 monthes)-> deploy&call model(3 monthes)
+- prompt-based AI: specify prompt(minutes/hours)->call model(m/h)

+**Caveat**: currently not working well on many unstructured data applications, includeing specifially text applications and vision applications.
+This recipe doesn't work for structured data applications, meaning ML applications on tabular data with lots of numerical values in Excel spreadsheets.